Medicare Advantage vs. Medicare Supplement Plans - Why We Recommend an Actual Supplement Over an Advantage Plan

 Medicare Supplement Companies

-There are hundreds of companies nationwide, offering Medicare Supplement insurance.
+There are hundreds of companies nationwide, offering Medicare Supplemental insurance.
 However, there are only a few that are both competitively-priced and highly-rated.
 Most of these companies operate in many states.
 If you request quotes, you will receive information about which companies offer which plans for your specific age and zip code.
-Some of the primary companies that do business in Medicare Supplement insurance are:
+Some of the primary companies that do business in Medicare Supplemental insurance are:

 - AARP Medicare Supplement

 There are, of course, other companies that sell Medicare Supplements, and as an independent brokerage, we work with the options that are most competitively priced in your particular state.